fsciortino/Aurora/README.rst

 To look at the code and contribute to the Aurora repository, it is recommended to install from source, by git-cloning the  `Aurora repo <https://github.com/fsciortino/aurora>`_ from Github.
 This will ensure that you can access the latest version of the tools.

-For compilation after git-cloning, users can make use of the `setup.py` file, e.g. using
+For compilation after git-cloning, users must compile the Fortran code manually, using

-    python setup.py -e .

-or use the makefile in the package directory to build the Fortran code using

-    make clean; make
+    mkdir builds; cd builds; cmake ..; make; cp *.so ../aurora

-Note that the makefile will not install any of the dependencies, listed in the `requirements.txt` file in the main directory.
+Note that the compilation process will not install any of the dependencies, listed in the `requirements.txt` file in the main directory.
 You can use this file to quickly install dependencies within a Python virtual environment, or install each dependency one at a time.

-The Julia version of the code is not built by default.
-If you have Julia installed on your system, you can do

-    make julia

-from the main package directory.
-This will build a Julia `sysimage` to speed up access of Julia source code from Python, but it is not strictly necessary.
-See the documentation to read about interfacing Python and Julia.

 Atomic data